Blaine Holt to Newsmax: Trump Can't Trust Secret Service

 "A week before this went on, the drone team was canceled.
 The bomb-drug team was canceled.
 They did temporary agents to put into the mix.
 They were undermanned," Holt said.
 "Our president and other executives in the government are still very much in danger.

-"If Kimberly Cheadle, the director who made a statement about Iran growing as a threat to President Trump, knew that, then wouldn't she double, triple, and quadruple down on this event?"
+"If Kimberly Cheatle, the [Secret Service] director who made a statement about Iran growing as a threat to President Trump, knew that, then wouldn't she double, triple, and quadruple down on this event?"

 "This needs to be wide open, and it needs to be thoroughly investigated.
 Our republic is depending upon this," he said.